DeuxEx/LogAnalyzer/README.md

 GUI driven skills analyzer and screenshot of active window when globaling.

-Ths msi install created c:\Loganalyzer and puts the inifile and the gifs in there.
+Ths msi installer creates c:\Loganalyzer and puts the inifile and the gifs in there.

-In this folder subfolders (with current date/time) are created when everything is filled out and you press start.
+In this folder, subfolders (with current date/time) are created when everything is filled out and you press start.

 In the subfolder directories files are exported and screenshots are created.